Paul Priestley

-Paul Priestly is a fictional character from the BBC soap opera EastEnders, played by Mark Thrippleton, from 20 April 1989 to 1 March 1990.
+Paul Priestley is a fictional character from the BBC soap opera EastEnders, played by Mark Thrippleton, from 20 April 1989 to 1 March 1990.

 Paul, a builder, came to London with a building firm he worked for, then decided to go it alone.
 He finds work around the Square — the money is not great but there are benefits — for instance, Julie Cooper (Louise Plowright) discusses his building estimates while sharing a bed with him.
 He is a ladies man and a heart-breaker, as sixteen-year-old Diane Butcher (Sophie Lawrence) discovers.
 When their relationship grows too serious, he flees and a devastated Diane runs away from home shortly afterwards.